CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Hotel Santa Fe: Mini Volcanoes and Motor Fun

-Santa Fe keeps things playful too.
-In La Cantina restaurant, there’s a Kids’ Corner where little racers can let off some steam while you’re finishing up your meal.
-It’s a nice touch, and themed to keep that Cars energy going strong.
+Inside La Cantina restaurant, there’s a Kids’ Corner where little racers can let off some steam while you finish your meal.
+It’s a simple but useful touch, and it keeps that Cars-inspired energy going while everyone takes a breather.

 Factilities and Extras: Who wins?

-Cheyenne definitely takes the lead here with a wider range of fun seasonal activities — from pony rides to outdoor adventures.
+Cheyenne definitely takes the lead here with a wider range of fun seasonal activities, from pony rides to outdoor adventures.
 Santa Fe keeps things light and fun with themed corners and that miniature volcano, but Cheyenne brings more of that extra sprinkle of magic.

 Score: